hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > I'm for a merry tune; at our last ball,
 >
-> I "Buttered Peas" and "Jack's Alive" did call.
+> I[^237] "Buttered Peas" and "Jack's Alive" did call.

->
+[^237]: Miss Frump, it will be observed, is not a polished dancer, she is supposed to have been taught in the ordinary style about forty or fifty years ago, when those dances she mentions were favorites in the Ball Room.

 > Jem.
 If you don't recollect "The Merry Thought", now play
 >
 > The last new tune, called "Buxom, Young, and Gay".